- Words Erica Danielle Garcia

 - Production Studio Notion

 London-based singer-songwriter Matilda Mann speaks on her forthcoming EP, musical memories, overcoming her fear of performing and much more.

 Conversations on the tube, talk of heartbreak from her friends, and overheard discussions in pubs are just a few of the things that spark songwriting inspiration for London-based artist, Matilda Mann.
 However, with most of 2020 spent alone inside, Mann found a new approach to her writing – to dig deep, to look back, and put together the thoughts she wished someone had told her.
-The result of her creative journey is the release of her up and coming EP, ‘Because I Wanted You To Know.’
+The result of her creative journey is the release of her upcoming EP, ‘Because I Wanted You To Know.’